-The Virginia Aquarium’s Education Division is now accepting Marsh Ambassador Intern applications for summer 2019.
+The Virginia Aquarium’s Research & Conservation Division is now accepting Stranding Response Intern applications for fall 2019.
+The application deadline is June 26, 2019.
+Interns are expected to begin in May, but the start date is flexible.
 There are two unpaid volunteer positions available.
-The application deadline is March 31, 2019.
-Notification of acceptance will occur no later than April 22, 2019.
-The internship duration is between June 2019 and August 2019.
-Please note that all internships are non-compensatory and intern housing is not provided by the Virginia Aquarium.
+Please note that all positions are non-compensatory and housing is not provided by the Virginia Aquarium.
 Interns are fully responsible for fulfilling all requirements of their home institutions to receive academic credit.

-- Complete other projects and tasks as assigned by Aquarium Education Staff.
+- Complete other projects and tasks as assigned by VAQS staff.

-- Must be enrolled in an undergraduate or graduate program, or have recently graduated (within last 12 months).
+- Must be enrolled in an undergraduate or graduate program, or have recently graduated (within last two years).

 - Must be self-motivated, articulate, mature, reliable, and responsible.
 Should work well independently, as well as with a team.

 - Should be comfortable around dead and decomposing animals.